-The Common Debates in Medical Ethics Online Course Overview
+Common Debates in Medical Ethics

 There is a lot of information to take into consideration when preparing for your medical and dental school interviews.
-Often, the interview includes questions regarding common ethical issues and debates.
-You will want to prepare for the debates, dilemmas and decisions that you will have to made as a medical professional.
+Often, the interview includes questions regarding common medical ethical issues and debates.
+You will want to prepare for the debates, dilemmas and decisions that you will have to make as a medical professional.

 This course is designed to help you feel more confident in forming arguments in an ethical debate.
 Using the 4 pillars of medical ethics as our foundation we will discuss common debates in medical ethics.
 We will cover a variety of ethical issues and ethical scenarios to help you prepare.